adzerk-oss/statsd-client/README.md

-statsd-client is an extensible client for the [statsd](https://github.com/etsy/statsd).
+statsd-client is an extensible client for [statsd](https://github.com/etsy/statsd).

 ## Installing